Official Languages Of Bolivia

 Bolivia:

 Bolivia is a landlocked country in South America that shares its borders with Brazil, Paraguay, Argentina, Chile, and Peru.
 It has a population of 11 million.
 Santa Cruz de la Sierra is the biggest city in the country.
-Sucre is the constitutional capital whereas La Paz is the legislative and executive capital.
+Sucre is the constitutional capital, whereas La Paz is the legislative and executive capital.
 Bolivia is a multiethnic and multilinguistic country.
 The Andean region of the country was a part of the Inca Empire before the Spanish colonized Bolivia.
 After getting independence from Spain, the people of Bolivia continued to promote their own culture and languages.
-The country has a high ranking in the Human Development Index.
-It is rich in various minerals including silver and copper.
+The country has a high ranking on the Human Development Index.
+It is rich in various minerals, including silver and copper.

 Languages in Bolivia: